AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-optimize-hive-query.md

 Increasing the number of worker nodes in a cluster can leverage more mappers and reducers to be run in parallel.
 There are two ways you can increase scale out in HDInsight:

-* At the provision time, you can specify the number of worker nodes using the Azure portal preview, Azure PowerShell, or Cross-platform command-line interface.
+* At the provision time, you can specify the number of worker nodes using the Azure Portal, Azure PowerShell, or Cross-platform command-line interface.
 For more information, see [Create HDInsight clusters](hdinsight-hadoop-provision-linux-clusters.md).
-The following screenshot shows the worker node configuration on the Azure portal preview:
+The following screenshot shows the worker node configuration on the Azure Portal:

     ![scaleout_1][image-hdi-optimize-hive-scaleout_1]
 * At the run time, you can also scale out a cluster without recreating one: